jcreedcmu/workbench-doc/workbench-doc.md

 well.
 Any of them can:

 - Create an account on a Workbench instance
-- Navigate the blueprint of a particular project to find out what work needs to be done.
+- Explore the blueprint of a particular project to find out what work needs to be done.
-- TODO: fill this idea out more?
-Is it really that distinct from "Researcher"?
+- Easily submit proposed limited-scope incremental changes to the overall proof, e.g. a change that fills in one sorry, which become github PRs that can be reviewed by organizers of the project

 ## Blogger